mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 I think every organization has its structure.
 I am myself a software engineer manager so I choose team priorities.
 I take everyday decisions on priorities and they are not very easy to make.
 Sometimes we have time for refactorings, sometimes we don't.
 So we schedule a case and move on to build new features or correct defects.
 What i am sure of is , technical debt is a debt, the later you pay it the more cost it has.

 Mcsee Mar 24, 2021, 6:29 PM
-I cannot give you a rule on time.
+I can't give you a rule on time.
 But if you postpone a refactor and you encounter a defect, time moves on and you find another defect etc. your technical debt is clearly shouting.
 On the opposite side, if we just do refactors and tech debts we miss a lot of business opportunities.
 I have no silver bullet on this, sorry.

 Mcsee Mar 24, 2021, 6:32 PM
 Hi Amy Tom!
 I have written more than 60 code smells and I noticed I never stopped to define what it does mean.
 The term was coined by Martin Fowler and Kent Beck on their excellent books.
 But I am fully aware not all new developers read this so I will write an 'introductory article' in the middle of the series 🙂 https://en.wikipedia.org/wiki/Code_smell